 Tips On Driving In France

 Driving in France is not difficult.
-For one thing you drive on the right side of the road.
-If you are used to left hand driving you won’t agree with me on the part.
+For one thing you drive on the right hand side of the road.
+If you're used to the left it will be a bit of a learning curve.
 (I’ve gone over many a curb in Scotland in the beginning)

 In France they drive fast.
 Not as aggressive as the Italians but more aggressive than the Beligans.